Fief of Viborg: Founding, independence and duties

+Power and wealth

 They also grabbed immense wealth for the family.
 Sune's son Erengisle, Earl of Orkney was a recorded owner of Kymmenegård Manor, in Viborg Province, the spot on which the town of Kotka later became erected.
 Munkenäs, an immense domain in Vederlax, was owned first by Sten Turesson Bielke, Lord High Constable of Sweden, followed by his son Sten Stensson, Lord of Engsö.

-All the Swedish negotiators of Treaty of Nöteborg (1323), three years after the acquisition of Viborg, appear to be members of their extended family; representatives of Bishop Charles's diocese; or merchants of Gotland, part of the diocese.
+All the Swedish negotiators of the Treaty of Nöteborg (1323), three years after the acquisition of Viborg, appear to be members of their extended family; representatives of Bishop Charles's diocese; or merchants of Gotland, part of the diocese.

 Its chatelains were generally from the most powerful families of the kingdom.
 They enjoyed large administrative powers and some distance from the capital.
 Those realities made them practically independent rulers.
-The position of the lord if Viborg became effectively independent.
+The position of the lord of Viborg became effectively independent.
 As such, it was desired by many powerful magnates.
 In the 1350s, it was held by Earl Erengisle's brother-in-law, the mighty kingmaker Nicholas Turesson, Lord of Kråkerum of the Bielke.
 He personally owned Kaukjärvi Domain, in the Karelian Isthmus, near Viborg.

 They organised defences, guarded the area constantly, provided food and equipment, kept the fortress in shape, kept mercenaries and paid the military.

 The direct-line Jonsson family ended in 1392 by the death of Earl Erengisle.
 However, the margraviate was, almost without exception, held by descendants or husbands of their extended family until its very end, after over two centuries.

 Early margraves of Viborg created a petty nobility, knapadel, around their strategic points.
 More capable peasants with some roles as leaders in the local community were given tax exemption against guard duties of local strongholds, the somewhat primitive "linnavuori" fortresses.
 Cavalry service was not required from them for the frälse tax exemption.
-The petty nobility of Veckelax is particularly noted in literature for as having been a notable example.
-Later margraves, such as Krister Nilsson and Charles Knutsson, declined to accept Fully such families of the petty nobility.
+The petty nobility of Veckelax is particularly noted in literature as having been a notable example.
+Later margraves, such as Krister Nilsson and Charles Knutsson, refused to fully accept such families of the petty nobility.